miaosann/data_mining/README.md

 # data_mining
-some algorithm in data mining
+some algorithms in data mining